Golden Gorge Awards

-The Golden Gorge Awards are co-hosted by the Environmental Collaborative (ECO) and the Campus Sustainability Office to celebrate the accomplishments of graduating seniors and recognize the important role students play in creating a more sustainable campus, future, and world.
-The ceremony also recognizes students who pledge to commit to lifelong sustainability by presenting them with "green honor tassels" to wear during graduation.
-The ceremony is held in May each year.
+The Golden Gorge Awards are co-hosted by the Environmental Collaborative (ECO) and the Campus Sustainability Office to celebrate the sustainability achievements, ideas, and innovations of Cornell University's students and student organizations.
+The event is held in May each year.

-Students may be nominated for awards in the categories below.
+Students and student groups, such as clubs or group projects, may be nominated for awards in the categories below.

 This award commemorates an influential student, student organization, event or initiative whose impact has continued to spread, gain momentum and/or create new possibilities within the Cornell community.